On the Occasion of the Czech Republic's National Day

 Secretary of State

-On behalf of President Obama and the people of the United States, I am delighted to congratulate the Czech Republic on the 95th anniversary of your independence on October 28.
+On behalf of President Obama and the people of the United States, I congratulate the people of the Czech Republic as you celebrate your national day on October 28.

-As you observe your Independence Day, the United States celebrates with you as a close friend and steadfast ally.
+As you mark your national day, the United States celebrates with you as a friend and ally.